OfficialHalfwayDead/assertie/README.md

 There are multiple ways in which an assert is better in this specific case:

-1. Making the code intention clear.
-Your function was never meant to only run some of the time.
+1. Making the code intention clear. `f` was never meant to only run its body some of the time.
 It is always supposed to work.
-You only added the if statement to make the compiler happy.
+But the if statement was required to make the compiler happy.
 2. The assert will throw an error in dev if the case that should never happen does happen.
-Without an error, it would be easy to change how the hoisted variable is set, and the potential behavior change is more likely to go unnoticed.
+Without the assert, any potential behavior change due to `hoisted` not being set is more likely to go unnoticed.
 3. It's a little shorter, mainly if you have to check null and undefined and maybe have prettier rules for { brackets } on if statements.
 4. The assert will be removed in production, so there's no overhead.
-If that makes you uncomfortable, you can just leave both in.
+If that makes you uncomfortable, you can just can still put the if statement below the assert and reap the benefits of the first two points.

 ```ts
 // Sometimes not your entire object is null